bill2239/object-pinner/README.md

 output overlay result:
 ![alt text](example_overlay.jpg)
 green dot is predicted center point of the object and the red dot is labeled center point of the object

+Please feel free to fork this repo, and please kindly star this repo if you find it useful :)